Chingu-cohorts/voyage-wiki-chgmgt/Sprints-Issue-Tracking.md

 # Examples

-The best source of examples for how issues are to be defined an labeled is the [IdeaNebulae Issue Log](https://github.com/chingu-voyage3/ideanebulae/issues).
+The best source of examples for how issues are to be defined an labeled is the [Voyage Issue Log](https://github.com/Chingu-cohorts/voyage-wiki/issues).